NCH-Motion-Laboratory/configdot/README.md

 Section headers are denoted as `[section]`.
 Subsection headers are written as `[[subsection]]`.
 Subsections must occur inside sections.

-Items are denoted as `item = value`.
-They must be valid Python expressions.
+Item definitions must be written as `item_name = value`.
 For the value, the following Python types are supported: strings, bytes, numbers, tuples, lists, dicts, sets, booleans, and None.
 Nested types (e.g. lists of lists) are supported.
 Items are standalone expressions, i.e. they cannot reference other items defined in the INI file.

 The expressions are parsed with `ast.literal_eval()`, with the associated limitations (e.g. no support for indexing).